svekeman/ays9/templates/ovc/account/README.md

 - maxDiskCapacity: The limit on the disk capacity that can be used by the account.
 Default: -1 (unlimited)

+## Add/remove/update user

+It is possible to add, remove and update user access to the account.
+To add a user after creating the account, a new uservdc has to be added in the blueprint.
+Executing the blueprint will trigger the process change and add it to the account.
+In the same way a user can be removed from the account by deleting the entry from the accountusers in the blueprint.
+Changing the accesstype of as user will update the user access to the account when executing the blueprint.

 ## Example for creating an account